-Enjoy an exclusive Insider Tour of Meadowcroft Rockshelter with James M. Adovasio, Ph.D., who achieved international acclaim with his archeological excavation of the Rockshelter in 1973.
+Enjoy an exclusive Insider Tour of Meadowcroft Rockshelter with James M. Adovasio, Ph.D., who achieved international acclaim with his archaeological excavation of the Rockshelter when work first began at the site in 1973.
 Dr. Adovasio will present a lecture and lead a special tour of the site.

 Meadowcroft Rockshelter, the oldest site of human habitation in North America, is located in Avella, Pa., 35 miles southwest of Pittsburgh.
-The National Historic Landmark features a massive, 19,000-year-old rock overhang used by the region’s earliest inhabitants for shelter and was named one of the “Five Great Places to See Evidence of First Americans” by Smithsonian magazine.
+The National Historic Landmark features a massive rock overhang used by the region’s earliest inhabitants for shelter as early as 19,000 years ago.
+Meadowcroft was named one of the “Five Great Places to See Evidence of First Americans” by Smithsonian magazine.

 Dr. Adovasio’s presentation begins at 10 a.m. in the visitor’s center with tours of the Rockshelter to immediately follow.

-Insider tours of the Rockshelter with Dr. Adovasio cost $30.
-History Center members will receive a 50% discount by entering code: HHCMEMBER.
+Insider tours of the Rockshelter with Dr. Adovasio cost $30 for non-members and $15 for History Center members.
 You will be asked to verify membership at check-in.
 Space for each tour is limited, so advance registration is required.

 Please contact Meadowcroft at firstname.lastname@example.org or 724-587-3412 with any questions.